 Peter McDowell, Director and Producer: Surrounded by opera as a child and trained as a musician and actor, Peter McDowell has always been drawn to melding story, image and sound in his own productions.
-He produced opera professionally in Chicago from 1999-2006; prior to that, he made two Super 8 short films in the early 1990s that were shown at San Francisco’s Frameline Film Festival.
+Born and raised in Champaign, Illinois, he produced opera professionally in Chicago from 1999-2006; prior to that, he made two Super 8 short films that were shown at San Francisco’s Frameline Film Festival.
 One of those shorts, I Dream of Dorothy, went on to festivals worldwide.
 In addition to filmmaking, Peter works as a nonprofit arts manager, which has helped him bridge the creative aspects of filmmaking with the more managerial aspects essential for production.
-Peter is the recipient of a highly competitive three year DeVos Institute for Arts Management International Fellowship.
-In 2018, Peter was also the recipient of a Chicago Department of Cultural Affairs and Special Events Individual Artists Program grant for Jimmy in Saigon.
+Peter is the recipient of a highly competitive three year DeVos Institute for Arts Management International Fellowship at the University of Maryland.
+In 2018, Peter was also the recipient of a Chicago Department of Cultural Affairs and Special Events Individual Artists Program grant for Jimmy in Saigon and in 2020 he won a California Humanities Council grant, also for this film.
+He currently resides in Los Angeles and runs his own firm, Peter McDowell Arts Consulting, as well as working as Director of Development for American Friends of the Louvre.

 Executive Producer, Dan Savage is an author, an advice columnist, a podcaster, a pundit, and a public speaker.
 “Savage Love” first appeared in The Stranger, Seattle’s alternative weekly, in 1991.
 The column is now syndicated to more than 50 papers across the United States and Canada.
 Dan has published six books.
 In 2010 Dan and his husband Terry Miller founded the It Gets Better Project (IGBP), which has gathered thousands of videos from people all over the world offering hope to LGBT kids.
 In 2012, IGBP was awarded an Emmy.
 Dan is a regular contributor to This American Life.
 He has also been a frequent guest on The Colbert Report, Real Time with Bill Maher, and other television programs.
 Dan’s graphic, pragmatic, and humorous advice has changed the cultural conversation about monogamy, gay rights, religiosity, and politics.